egeyesss/egeyesss/README.md

 # Hey, I'm Ege 👋

 4th-year Software Engineering student at York University.
-I've built and shipped full-stack web apps end to end.
+I've built and deployed full-stack web apps end to end.
 I have experience with Django backends, Next.js frontends, MySQL databases, and running the whole thing in Docker on Kubernetes.